Ending the Marriage

 - Cruel & barbarous treatment, or physical abuse

-- Desertion, or willful and malicious absence from home without justification for a year or longer
+- Desertion, or willful and malicious absence from home without justification for 1+ year

 - Insanity, or a situation where a spouse is institutionalized

-For more information about proceeding with a divorce in Pennsylvania, please contact Allegheny County divorce lawyer Bethany L. Notaro, Esquire.
+If you would like more information on proceeding with an annulment, please contact Pittsburgh divorce lawyer, Bethany L. Notaro, Esquire. - Contact Us